toschoo/tsalgo/README.md

   + lists
   + files ("external sorting")
 - an AVL tree implementation
+- a hashmap implementation
+- a generic LRU cache

 The library is tested on Linux and should work on other systems as well.
-The tests use features only available on Linux (e.g. high resolution timers) and won't work on CygWin (and similar).
+The tests use features only available on Linux (e.g. high resolution timers) and won't work on some systems.
+The library itself does not require additional libraries;
+some tests, however, have external dependencies
+(e.g. Google's City Hash algorithm).

 The code is licensed under the LGPL V3 with the exception that static linking is explicitly allowed